 Take the next step – Make the connection.

-Every day, Veterans connect with useful resources and effective treatments for dealing with social withdrawal and social isolation.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with useful resources and effective treatments for dealing with social withdrawal and social isolation.
 If withdrawal and isolation are affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 Explore these resources for more information about social withdrawal and social isolation in Veterans.